manticoresoftware/manticoresearch/manual/Searching/Percolate_query.md

 <!-- example call_pq_example -->

-And you fire `CALL PQ` to the distributed table with a couple of docs.
+And you execute `CALL PQ` on the distributed table with a couple of documents.

 <!-- intro -->